dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interop.md

 .NET methods interop with the JavaScript functions in the *exampleJsInterop.js* file by calling `IJSRuntime.InvokeAsync<T>`.

-The `IJSRuntime` abstraction is asynchronous to allow for server-side scenarios.
-If the app runs client-side and you want to invoke a JavaScript function synchronously, downcast to `IJSInProcessRuntime` and call `Invoke<T>` instead.
-We recommend that most JavaScript interop libraries use the async APIs to ensure that the libraries are available in all scenarios, client-side or server-side.
+The `IJSRuntime` abstraction is asynchronous to allow for Blazor Server scenarios.
+If the app is a Blazor WebAssembly app and you want to invoke a JavaScript function synchronously, downcast to `IJSInProcessRuntime` and call `Invoke<T>` instead.
+We recommend that most JavaScript interop libraries use the async APIs to ensure that the libraries are available in all scenarios.

 The sample app includes a component to demonstrate JavaScript interop.
 The component: